Contract Law - An Introduction

 Should I enter into this contract with these terms?

 A contract typically contains many terms and provisions, many of which are subject to negotiation.
 For the car purchase, those terms are simple.
-Buy this car, in this condition, for $5,000.
-Most likely price is a term that can be negotiated.
+Buy this car, as it is, for $5,000.
+The price might be subject to negotiation.

 In other contracts, the terms for negotiation are more complex, and this is where the business and personal aspects become important.
 Ideally, this negotiation can be done in a collegial, respectful manner, where two (or more) parties work together to build a deal they are all reasonably happy with.